zeeshan-ahmad-dev/codealpha_tasks/README.md

-# CodeAlpha To-Do List
+# CodeAlpha - Task Submissions (June Batch)

-This is a to-do list web app created as part of the CodeAlpha June Batch task submission.
+This repository contains task submissions for the CodeAlpha June Internship Batch.

+---

-# Task 1 - Todo List
+## 📝 Task 1: To-Do List

+A responsive and interactive to-do list web application with LocalStorage support.

-## Features
+### ✅ Features
-- Add, delete, and complete tasks
+- Add, delete, and mark tasks as complete
-- LocalStorage support (tasks stay even after refresh)
+- Tasks are saved in LocalStorage (persistent even after refresh)
-- Responsive design
+- Responsive design for desktop and mobile
-- Clean UI with smooth user interaction
+- Clean UI with smooth user experience

-## Tech Stack
+### 🛠️ Tech Stack
 - HTML
 - CSS
 - JavaScript

+---

+## ⏳ Task 2: Age Calculator

+A simple web-based age calculator that takes the user's date of birth and shows their current age in years, months, and days.

+### ✅ Features
+- User inputs date of birth
+- Calculates accurate age in years, months, and days
+- Input validation (empty or future dates handled)
+- Clean and responsive UI

+### 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript (Date object and manual calculations)

+---

-## Author
+## 👨‍💻 Author

-Zeeshan Ahmad
+**Zeeshan Ahmad**

+---

+## 📌 Note

+This submission is part of the [CodeAlpha](https://codealpha.tech/) Internship Program - June 2025 Batch.